psgray/counter/README.md

-# Counter App as Flutter template
+# Counter App - a Flutter template

 A simple Flutter counter app scaffold generated with `flutter create`.